IntersectMBO/plutus/notes/fomega/evaluation/CEK-variations-stats.md

 eventually succeeds.
-[Technical note: the information contained in the `builtin` values is essentially the same as that in the `primIterApp` mechanism used in the existing CEK machine, and we bypass the latter, going directly to the constant valuation mechanism.
+[Technical note: the information contained in the `builtin` values is essentially the same as that in the `primIterApp` mechanism used in the existing CEK machine, and we bypass the latter, going directly to the constant evaluation mechanism.
 Thus the evaluation strategy doesn't introduce any new ineffiency into the machine.]